kaestro/spring-boot-in-100-steps/web application with spring boot/spring-boot-second-web-application/README.md

   - to retrieve session attributes, use **model.get("$name of model put value")
 * for the amount of variables stored inside the session is the burden of server, you must be cautious with what to add as a session variable

+* suggesition:
+  - in the end, you will be needing a list of strings, that will be received inside session attributes tag, somewhere to be imported
+    * ex) have a sessionLists.java, which holds session attributes string names.

+# Step 13: Add new Todo

+Q. Why can't you see **updated list-todos** when you've posted description from **add-todo**?

+  - It's because **list-todos** haven't been put as model yet
+  - You're calling another **list-todos.jsp view** from **TodoController**
+  - **Solution**
+    * put model to use again.
+      - Means you have to do the duplicate logic again.
+    * instead, redirect to specific url.
+      - i.e.) a view that has already taken the model put before
+      - in this example, redirect to **"/list-todos"**
+      - **How?**
+         - return **"redirect:/list-todos"**
+         instead of
+         - return "list-todos" which is a name of view